 The PCR blood test checks if the virus is still present by detecting whether it is reproducing inside your body.

-A positive test means your body has not fought off the virus and the infection has progressed to a long-term (chronic) stage.
+A positive test means your body has not fought off the virus and you are currently infected.

 If you have an active hepatitis C infection, you will be referred to a specialist for further tests to check if your liver has been damaged.